 Everything that starts with the word knowledge in the workplace (be it knowledge management, sharing, culture) is both the aim and challenge for many businesses.
 On the one hand, those who can get it right are able to create a strong working environment where employees can easily access, manage and exchange knowledge.
 On the other hand, those who can’t manage to get it right often find themselves wondering why.

-Although the concepts of knowledge management and sharing in the workplace seem rather straightforward in theory, putting them into practice is where the problems arise.
-And there are many reasons for this ranging from the absence of a knowledge sharing culture to the lack of effective knowledge management tools.
+While knowledge management and sharing concepts appear straightforward in theory, putting them into practice is where the problems arise.
+And there are many reasons for this, including the absence of a knowledge sharing culture to the lack of effective knowledge management tools.

 If you are reading this, chances are: you have a knowledge management challenge within your organization, and you happen to use Confluence (or at least you plan to use it in the future).
 Well, if my guess is right, then this blog is for you.

-To optimize knowledge management capabilities of Confluence, you need to get your teams to use it first, right?
+To optimize collaboration and knowledge sharing capabilities of Confluence, you need to get your teams to use it first, right?
 This is where communication is key in convincing your teams to adopt Confluence and ditch any bad habits and tools they are perhaps used to.

 To achieve this, make sure to clearly communicate the benefits of Confluence and how it can help facilitate the day-to-day of your teams.
 Then, work on identifying your sponsors and champions.
 This group of enthusiastic users (who are team leaders ideally), will lead by example and act on your behalf to convince other users to join the party and adopt Confluence.